 The BEA released the Personal Income and Outlays report for September:

-Real PCE increased 0.3 percent.
-The PCE price index increased 0.2 percent.
-Excluding food and energy, the PCE price index increased 0.1 percent.
+Real DPI increased 0.3 percent in September and Real PCE increased 0.2 percent.
+The PCE price index decreased less than 0.1 percent.
+Excluding food and energy, the PCE price index increased less than 0.1 percent.

 The following graph shows real Personal Consumption Expenditures (PCE) through September 2019 (2012 dollars).
 Note that the y-axis doesn't start at zero to better show the change.

 The dashed red lines are the quarterly levels for real PCE.

 The increase in personal income, and the increase in PCE, was at expectations.